Habloid

 script name

 This is a syllabary, where vowels are attached directly to their consonantal onset.
 Like my SIGIL scripts and others in the Phonological Cyphers series, glyphs are assembled in a regular manner from phonetic components.
-The basis for the font used here is bold Times New Roman, severely hacked about.
+The design and explanation are pretty straight-forward.
+This is a major revision of one of my neglected scripts.

 Consonants